New perspectives on $p$-adic regulator formulae: Some homological algebra

-\begin{proof}[Proof of Lemma \ref{L202}] We begin by recalling the proof of the fact that the rows and columns of diagram (\ref{E206}) indeed form distinguished triangles, and that the diagram is entirely determined by any one of the squares, say the top left square.
+\begin{proof}[Proof of Lemma \ref{L202}] We begin by recalling the proof of the fact that such a $3 \times 3$ diagram (\ref{E206}) can be constructed (non-canonically) out of a commutative square in $D(\Sh{A})$.
 Indeed, the main point of the proof, which can be found in \cite[\href{https://stacks.math.columbia.edu/tag/05R0}{Tag 05R0}]{stacks-project} is the following.

 Let $X \to Y' \to A \to +1$ be a distinguished triangle.
 Then one can show that there exists a diagram